kendallmiller/kendallmiller.github.io/_posts/2021-10-2-using-lean-value-to-make-great-product-decisions.md

 Lean product management defines value as products or services delivered to people _outside of the organization doing the work_.
 The focus is on maximizing what your customers will perceive as valuable.
 For most SaaS technology companies that means it excludes anything you deliver to internal teams[^largeteams] (like say a report to the Accounting department or your security auditors).

-When looking at proposed enhancements, make sure the team is clearly articulating the value _to the customer_ - what change will be visible outside your organization once the work is completed and shipped.
+When looking at proposed enhancements, make sure the team is clearly articulating the value _to the customer_ - what change will be visible outside your organization once the work is completed and shipped?
 Then, strive to maximize how much customer value can be delivered per unit of time as the key metric for the team's success.
 That will tend to move high-value & lower effort items to the top of the list (since lower effort nearly always means less time to complete).

 If you've participated in an Agile software development project you've probably come across User Stories.
 Popularized by Scrum, a User Story is a brief explanation of a software feature written from the perspective of the end user, typically in the form "As a (user persona) I want to (perform a task) so that I (achieve a result)".
 This aligns with the Lean definition of value - it's from the perspective of a user of the system, describes something they want to achieve and a method to achieve it.